kirinmurphy/codethings-next-router-addons/README.md

     : <React.Fragment key={index} />;
 })}
 ```
-Filtered results are rendered on the page either from calling `updateFilter` anywhere in the code (inside the `<ParamCategoryProvider` />), or directly navigating to the url with the param value.
+Filtered results are rendered on the page either from calling `updateFilter` anywhere in the code (inside the `<UrlParamCategoryFilterProvider />`), or directly navigating to the url with the param value.